jundalisay/superb/content/en/maharlika/laws/epira-irr/part-3/rule-18.md

 Petitioners for availments from the Universal Charge.
 (i) PSALM for the Stranded Debts and Stranded Contract Costs of NAPOCOR;
-(ii) Distribution Utilities with respect to their Stranded Contract Costs of Eligible Contracts;
+(ii) DUs with respect to their Stranded Contract
+Costs of Eligible Contracts;

 - b)